CloudOnce/CloudOnce/README.md

 # CloudOnce - Unified Game Services API
-CloudOnce is a [Unity3D](http://unity3d.com/) plugin that provides a unified game services API for Google Play Game Sevices, iOS Game Center and Amazon GameCircle.
-Ease of use is the primary focus for the plugin, but it also attempts to satisfy the needs of power users.
+CloudOnce is a [Unity3D](http://unity3d.com/) plug-in that provides a unified game services API for Google Play Game Services, iOS Game Center and Amazon GameCircle.
+Ease of use is the primary focus for the plug-in, but it also attempts to satisfy the needs of power users.

+## Getting Started
+Check out the [Getting Started](http://trollpants.github.io/CloudOnce/gettingStarted.html) guide for an overview of available features and how to implement them.

+## API Documentation
+If you need more technical or more complete documentation of the plug-in, you can check out the [API documentation](http://trollpants.github.io/CloudOnce/api-docs/index.html).

 ## Contributing to this project
 Did you stumble upon a bug?
 If you can not find anything related to your issue, feel free to report it to us in the issue tracker.